izi-global/izir/CONTRIBUTING.md

 =========
 Looking for a growing and useful open source project to contribute to?
 Want your contributions to be warmly welcomed and acknowledged?
-Want a free project t-shirt to show you're a contributor?
 Welcome!
 You have found the right place.

 izi is growing quickly and needs awesome contributors like *you* to help the project reach its full potential.